nicoleburke/nicoleburke.github.io/_pages/aoianalysis.md

 ---
 ## aoianalysis

-aoianalysis is a R package I developed available on my ![github] (https://github.com/nicoleburke/aoianalysis).
+aoianalysis is a R package I developed available on my github (https://github.com/nicoleburke/aoianalysis).
 This package contains a few simple functions to make dealing with raw eyetracking data a little easier.

 ### Important disclaimer